tezc/sc/option/README.md

 # Option

-### Portable getopt alternative

-- Very basic alternative to getopt
+- A basic alternative to getopt with a lot less features.
 - Long or short version of options are supported.
 Values are accepted only with
   '=' sign.
   - --address=127.0.0.1